Icedude907/webrtc-lan/README.md

 #### Debug
 - `cargo run` will host the web server.
 Static pages will be served from `./webclient/dist` relative to working directory.
-- `pnpm build` will update the `dist` folder with your modified web files.
-This works as soon as you refresh the page (take care with client-side caching behaviour).
+- `pnpm dev` will run the parcel server in the background, automatically rebuilding the web pages as you change the source.
+Changes are visible as soon as you refresh the page (take care with client-side caching behaviour).

 #### Release building
 - `make release` or type the commands contained into your terminal